EdoPut/netjsonconfig/docs/source/backends/airos.rst

         ]
     }

-Leaving the `NetJSON Encryption object <http://netjson.org/rfc.html#rfc.section.5.4.2.1>` empty defaults to no encryption at all
+Leaving the `NetJSON Encryption object <http://netjson.org/rfc.html#rfc.section.5.4.2.1>` empty defaults to no encryption at all.